SanneWielders/version-control-exersices/README.md

 # version-control-exersices
+# Marketing Analytics Masters
-For the data preperation course, tutorial 3
+## This repository is made for the data preperation course, tutorial 3